DioDogHater/DioRaster/README.md

 # DioDogHater's multifunction rasterizer
-This is a very barebones (and probably unoptimized) attempt to make a rasterizer and 3D engine using basic C.
+This is a very barebones (and probably unoptimized) attempt to make a rasterizer and 3D engine using plain C, in the terminal.
-Now, this project does probably support Windows, but I am unsure, so please be sure to adapt the code if not.
 This project's sole purpose is to be able to render 3D primitives in the terminal, giving you the hacker stereotype look.
 Well, I guess you can just test it out for yourself and find out what you can do!